CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 This architecture enables type-safe test data composition while maintaining intuitive hierarchy, where each concrete test record can be accessed either through:
  - The non-generic `ITestData` base interface for reflection or dynamic handling, or
  - The strongly-typed `ITestData<TExpected, T1, ..., T9>` interface for compile-time-safe operations, or
- - The specialization marker interfaces `IExpected`, `ITestDataReturns` and `ITestDataThrows` for specific test case result expectations.
+ - The specialization marker interfaces `IExpected`, `ITestDataReturns` and `ITestDataThrows` for specific test case result expectations, or
+ - The actual concrete generic type for type-safe operations.

 ---